arbor-sim/arbor/doc/morphology.rst

 * *terminal*: A sample with no children.
 * *fork*: A sample with more than one child.
 Fork points are where a cable splits into two or more branches.

-Given these definitions, for the sample tree illustrated below:
+To demonstrate these concepts, the following observations apply to the sample tree :ref:`below <morph-img-stree>`:

 * The tree is composed of 7 samples, numbered from 0 to 6 inclusive.
 * Sample 3 is a fork point whose children are samples 4 and 6.
-* Samples 5 and 6 are terminals with no children.
+* Samples 5 and 6 are terminals, and have no children.
 * Every sample has one parent, except for the root sample.

 .. _morph-img-stree: